Aiven-Open/klaw/coral/README.md

-# 🪸 Klaw frontend app
+# 🪸 Klaw's new frontend app

-- Please be aware of our [Code of Conduct](../CODE_OF_CONDUCT.md)
+- Please be aware of our [Code of Conduct](../CODE_OF_CONDUCT.md) ❤️

+## About

+`/coral` contains a React app.
+It's the rewrite of the existing Klaw frontend.

 ## Installation and usage

+ℹ️ Coral uses `pnpm` as a package manager.
+Read in their official documentation [how to install](https://pnpm.io/installation) it.

 - navigate to this directory
 - run `pnpm install`
-- run `pnpm dev` to start the app in development mode
+- run `pnpm dev` to start the frontend app in development mode

-## Usage: How to run the app
+### Usage: How to run the app

 ℹ️ You can see all our scripts in the [`package.json`](package.json).
 You can also run `pnpm` in your console to get a list of all available scripts.

-### Scripts used and what they execute
+#### Scripts used and what they execute

-- `build`: builds the klaw frontend app for production
+- `build`: builds the frontend app for production
-- `dev`: starts the klaw frontend app for development
+- `dev`: starts the frontend app for development
 - `lint`: runs a code format check and if no error is found, lints the code.
   - the linting script does not mutate your code.
 See [Linting and code formatting](#linting-and-code-formatting) for more info.
 - `preview`: builds a preview production build _locally_